RcppCore/rcpp-gallery/_posts/2021-03-06-iconv-via-r-header.md

 The function has also been implemented in a bareboned C++ version on top of the C API of R (using the helper definitions in the [tidyCpp](https://github.com/eddelbuettel/tidycpp) package) in package [dang](https://github.com/eddelbuettel/dang) as function `readAndConvert()`.

+Postscriptum: An astute reader pointed out that while `iconv` _appears to be_ platform-independent, it is not.
+Results on Windows can differ from results on Linux.
+The only consistent cross-platform encoding conversions are offered by library `stringi` (as used by package `stringr`) but that one is also a known pain to install (as it is not tiny).